aaaaaa123456789/libplum/docs/functions.md

 If `image` is `NULL`, this function is equivalent to `free(buffer)`.
 (In other words, it calls the standard library function `free` directly.)
-This can be used to free the memory allocated with `malloc` when [`plum_store_image`](#plum_store_image) is called with a `size` argument of [`PLUM_BUFFER`][mode-constants]; it is only intended for users that may not have access to the C standard library, or to the exact allocator used by this library.
+This can be used to free the memory allocated with `malloc` when [`plum_store_image`](#plum_store_image) is called with a `size_mode` argument of [`PLUM_BUFFER`][mode-constants]; it is only intended for users that may not have access to the C standard library, or to the exact allocator used by this library.
 (For example, bindings for other languages may need to use this special mode.)

 **Arguments:**